cloudmesh-book/book-latex-2018/cloud-clusters/chapters/in/virtualbox.md

 used ubuntu in a virtual machine you will be allowed to use virtual machines on clouds.

-A "cloud drivers license test" will be conducted.
+A *cloud drivers license test* will be conducted.
 Only after you pass it we wil let you gain access to the cloud infrastructure.
 We will announce this test.
 Before you have not passed the test, you will not be able to use the clouds.
 Furthermore, you do not have to ask us for join requests